kareem-wolfssl/memcached/README.md

   better security.
 Tested only on x86-64 architectures.
 * openssl (optional) - enables TLS support. need relatively up to date version. pkg-config is needed to find openssl dependencies (such as -lz).
+* wolfssl (optional) - enables TLS support, as an alternate to openssl. need 5.6.1 or higher.

 ## Environment